BronsonSchultz/Course-Catalogue/README.md

     $ javac HelloWorld.java
     $ java HelloWorld

-    - there is already a .class file in the directory, but a new one can be created if you want to test the comiplation works
+    - there is already a .class file in the directory, but a new one can be created if you want to test the compilation works

 Tests for Tomcat9
   - to launch the tomcat server type: